Skip to main content

 The main objective of the REWOCRYPT project is to close the gap between theoretical and real-world cryptography, by tackling the most important research challenge at the intersection of these areas: We want to achieve the same strong security guarantees for real-world cryptography that we are able to achieve in theoretical cryptography.
 The theoretically-sound design and security analysis of real-world cryptography will improve our understanding of the security properties required from real-world cryptosystems, whether and how these can be achieved with efficient cryptographic constructions, and ultimately contribute to the prevention of practical attacks.
 This will be a significant improvement of the current state-of-the-art.
 Providing solid technical and methodological foundations for the theoretically-sound, practice-driven formal analysis of real-world cryptosystems is a ground-breaking contribution, which will significantly deepen our understanding of "secure" real-world cryptography in both theory and practice.
 By identifying new security notions and understanding if and how they can be achieved, or why they can not be achieved, one can also expect valuable further contributions to cryptographic theory.

-The second main focus of this project is to study the possibility and impossibility of constructing cryptosystems with certain properties that we consider as interesting for real-world applications.
+The second main focus of this project is to precisely study the possibility and impossibility of constructing cryptosystems with certain properties that we consider as interesting for real-world applications.
 In WP 2.1 we constructed new key exchange protocols with improved tightness and showed their optimality (appeared at the 39th International Cryptology Conference - CRYPTO 2019).
+This result was extended by a publication appearing at the 43rd Annual International Cryptology Conference - CRYPTO 2023.
 We considered the real-world instantiability of admissible hash functions and showed that they can currently not be instantiated very efficiently, which yields lower bounds for existing constructions of adaptively-secure verifiable random functions (VRFs) (appeared in Selected Areas in Cryptography - SAC 2019 - 26th International Conference).
 Furthermore, we considered symmetric key exchange protocols with forward security and introduced the new notion of synchronisation robustness for such protocols.
 We constructed new protocols that are significantly more efficient than prior constructions, and even can achieve concurrent security for the first time.
 This work appeared at the 7th Annual International Conference on the Theory and Applications of Cryptology and Information Security - ASIACRYPT 2021.
-We considered the problem of a data owner storing files with an untrusted storage provider, in a way that another user can later gain access to the files without communicating with the original data owner while providing forward security.
-We give the first provably secure constructions in this setting using post-quantum-secure building blocks, including the crucial component called a blinded key encapsulation mechanism (appeared at the Australasian Conference on Information Security and Privacy - ACISP 2020).
-We showed how data stored with an untrusted storage provider can be accessed by clients in multiple, geographically disparate regions in a way that leaks nothing to the storage provider except that data accesses have occurred, and in doing so we minimise the inter-client communication (appeared at the International Conference on Information and Communications Security ICICS 2020).
-We presented a new suite of updatable encryption schemes, allowing a data owner to store their data with an untrusted server and periodically rotate the encryption key of the stored ciphertexts efficiently, by sending only a short token (that reveals nothing about encryption keys or plaintexts).
-Along the way, we introduce a new security property for updatable encryption which generalizes prior notions and captures hiding the age of a plaintext element, and show that our suite of protocols meets this definition (appeared at the 40th Annual International Cryptology Conference, CRYPTO 2020).
+Another result about provably secure cryptographic primitives for modern applications considers the security of the newly introduced WhatsApp Backup Protocol, which also appeared at the 43rd Annual International Cryptology Conference - CRYPTO 2023.
+Furthermore, we studied the security of primitives in real-world security models in a publication appearing at the 21st International Conference on Applied Cryptography and Network Security - ACNS 2023.

 WP 2.2 focuses on the possibility of overcoming impossibility results for tight real-world security.
 We gave the first tight security proof for TLS 1.3 (appeared in the Journal of Cryptology - Special Issue on TLS 1.3 2021), constructed new tightly-secure authenticated key exchange protocols (appeared at the 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques - EUROCRYPT 2021 and the 41th Annual International Cryptology Conference - CRYPTO 2021).
 Furthermore, we considered the existence of digital signatures with tight security.
 We described the currently most efficient scheme with tight multi-user security (appeared at the 24th International Conference on Practice and Theory of Public-Key Cryptography - PKC 2021) and the first digital signatures with memory-tight security in the multi-challenge setting (appeared at the 27th Annual International Conference on the Theory and Applications of Cryptology and Information Security - ASIACRYPT 2021).